MetroModelingServices/metro_mce/README.md

 # Metro MCE

-# Data Export Scripts
+# Data Export
+The following scripts are used to export all the required data from the R demand model and the EMME supply model.
-  - R scripts - revisions to the demand model in order to write out destination choice logsums and the CVAL array - HIAs by car ownership for each TAZ
+  - R scripts - revisions to the demand model in order to write out destination choice logsums and the CVAL array - HIAs by car ownership for each TAZ - to CSV format

 ```
 mf.cval column order, by hia: c <# cars> w <# workers>